 The Angkor Wat (literally ‘City of Temples’) is a temple complex located in the northern province of Siem Reap.
 It was established by King Jayavarman VII in the late 12th century.
 Initially intended as a Hindu site and later converted to a Buddhist monument, Angkor Wat served as the religious center of the ancient Khmer civilization until it was eventually abandoned in the 15th century.
 Today, extensive restoration efforts are still in place to preserve the site.
 The Angkor Wat complex has been inscribed as a UNESCO World Heritage Site since 1992.

 WHAT TO SEE

 Visiting Angkor Wat is one thing, but watching the sunrise is an absolute must.
-We got up at 4am and left our accommodation, the Angkor Orchid Hotel, via tuktuk.
+We got up at 4am and left our accommodation, the Angkor Orchid Hotel, via tuktuk which we booked wit the hotel for only USD 23/whole day.
 After a 15-minute drive, we reached the ticketing center to get our passes.
 You can customize your tour depending on the package.
 The temples are scattered throughout several districts.
 If you’re an average traveler who looks forward to see the more famous temples, a one-day pass (USD 37) is good enough.
 However, there are three-day or seven-day passes (USD 62 and USD 72) available for those who would want to really explore the lesser-known temples.
 (Updated Rates as of January 2017)